 We lost a great thing once Moshe did not enter the land.
-Shem Mishmuel explains that this shortcoming though was a hidden blessing.
-Our sages say that while the Jewish people were in the land for over 800 years, they performed many horrible aveiros, like idolatry, murder, and sexual misconduct.
-God decided that the time had come to punish them and even abandon them.
-According to the scales in heaven, God could have allowed the nations of the world to destroy the Jewish people, like the Nazis ymach shmam decided to try to do.
+But the Shem Mishmuel explains that this shortcoming was a hidden blessing.
+Our Sages say that while the Jewish People were in the land for over 800 years, they performed many horrible aveiros, including idolatry, murder, and sexual misconduct.
+God decided that the time had come to punish and even abandon them.
+According to the scales in heaven, God could have allowed the nations of the world to destroy the Jewish People, like the Nazis tried to do.
 But since there was a Beis Hamikdash, Hashem decided to destroy it instead.
-Instead of destroying the Jewish people, God punished the Jews in a different way, by pouring out His wrath on the stones and wood of the Beis Hamikdash.
-Then, even though many Jews were still killed, the people as a whole survived.
-Had Moshe built the Beis Hamikdash, the building would not have been destroyed, but the people God forbid would have been obliterated.
-Because the Beis Hamikdash was not built by Moshe, though, it was short lived.
-The punishment of its destruction replaced the total annihilation of the Jewish people, who had sinned so badly in the land.
+Instead of destroying the Jewish People, God punished the Jews in a different way, by pouring out His wrath on the stones and wood of the Beis Hamikdash.
+Then, even though many Jews were killed, the people as a whole survived.

+Had Moshe built the Beis Hamikdash, the building would not have been destroyed, but the people would have been obliterated (God forbid).
+Because the Beis Hamikdash was not built by Moshe, though, it was short-lived.
+The punishment of its destruction replaced the total annihilation of the Jewish People, who had sinned so gravely in the land.

 Moshe's inability to build the Beis Hamikdash or to go into the Land of Israel, though they seemed like punishments, turned out to be a blessing for Israel.
 Moreover, they reflect Moshe's original sin.
 Moshe originally refused the mission of leadership in Egypt because he didn't want to be a cause for the people's punishment.
-So he insisted, "I am inadequate to serve as leader.
-I will cause punishments to come to the people."
-Through his desire to prevent punishments, his sin was that he refused the mission.
-By not entering the land, Moshe did prevent an extra level of punishment from the Jews.
+He insisted, "I am inadequate to serve as leader.
+I will cause hardships to befall the people."
+By not entering the land, though, Moshe did prevent an extra level of punishment from befalling the Jews.
 Because he didn't enter the land, the Beis Hamikdash was only temporary.
-Ironically, the destruction of the temple saved the Jews from personal and national destruction, which is what Moshe wanted to avoid all along, from the very beginning of his encounter with Hashem.
+Ironically, the destruction of the Beis Hamikdash saved the Jews from personal and national destruction, which is what Moshe wanted to avoid all along, from the very beginning of his encounter with Hashem.

-Moshe's original claim was that the interests of Israel is most important.
-Therefore, his losing the opportunity to go into the land and the loss of opportunity to perfect himself with those mitzvos turned out to be a blessing in disguise for the people.
+Moshe's original claim was that the interests of Israel are most important.
+Therefore, losing the opportunity to go into the land and perfect himself with its mitzvos turned out to be a blessing in disguise for the people.
 They were able to physically survive the catastrophic destruction of the Beis Hamikdash.

-H. Why Moshe Couldn't be Kohen Gadol
+Why Moshe Couldn't Be Kohen Gadol